Porsil/lab-boss/README.md

 <summary>Workload Scheduler</summary>

-- The Scheduler allows the laboratory to orgainse the laboratory workload.
+- The Scheduler allows the laboratory to organise the laboratory workload.
 In this section of the site cards are created that assign an analyst to an analytical test on a specific day.
 This allows analysts to easily see what work is required of them, and once the testing is complete, the card can be set to completed to acknowledge the completion of the work.
 - The Scheduler contains 2 sections:
   - Cards to test
   - All cards